lukekedz/ReviewPresentation/README.md

 <img src="https://github.com/Oceanware/ReviewPresentation/blob/master/Art/ScreenShot.png" width="500"/>

-## Roadmap

-- [ ] Add ESLint
-- [ ] Add Karma integration tests
-- [ ] Add jspm build script to bundle and minify
-- [ ] Investiage getting istanbul to run when mocha tests are transpiled on the fly.
-May have to transpile to folder.
-- [ ] Add blog post about this project and unit testing

 ## Prerequisites
 Before you can run this code locally on your system, you'll need to load the following software: